 Preschool is a time of abundant discovery and active imagination.
 The neurons are firing at an inconceivable rate, making connections and building upon previous experiences.
 Sit and watch a group of preschoolers think and you will feel inspired to learn and think with wonder.

 Our preschool classrooms are filled with beautiful materials designed to make children think, explore and grow.
 Play is used as a learning strategy; when children are doing- touching, interacting, experimenting, talking- they are learning.
 You will observe both active and reflective work throughout the day.
 Children explore with their whole beings, often really digging deep into their play.

 Children use creativity, imagination and exploration to develop language and literacy skills, develop critical thinking, and discover a sense of self within a group setting.
 They can easily take a few items and turn them symbolically into a train, a rocket ship, a market, the beach or simply their own home.
 This type of play supports children’s later learning of transferring symbols into the written word.

-Our Preschool/Pre-K program includes 8 classrooms with 16 amazing professionals working tirelessly every day with children.
+Our Preschool/Pre-K program includes 8 classrooms with 16 amazing teaching professionals working tirelessly every day with children.
 Rooms 1 through 6 are considered preschool and include children between the ages of 3 and 4 1/2 years old.
 Rooms 7 and 8 are considered Pre-K.

 The foundation of the Preschool/Pre-K curriculum is the Creative Curriculum.
 The curriculum supports the development and learning of young children through individual, small group and large group experiences.